Research · Report

 The finding

-We run the same buyer-prompt set against ChatGPT, Perplexity, Gemini, Claude and Google AI Overviews — each prompt repeated 10+ times per engine, because a single AI answer is noise, not data.
+We run the same buyer-prompt set against ChatGPT, Perplexity, Gemini, Claude and Grok — each prompt repeated 10+ times per engine, because a single AI answer is noise, not data.
 We record which vendors are named and how often, then compute each vendor's share of model: the percentage of qualifying answers that mention them, with a confidence interval.

 No single vendor led on all engines.
 A name that dominated one engine was frequently absent from another.
 The "best tool" a buyer hears depends less on the product and more on which assistant they happened to ask — and on which third-party sources that assistant tends to cite.